IELET2001-G10/Communication-over-Internet/README.md

-## Project for a control and surveillance platform using the Internet
+## An Internet-of-Things (IoT) system consisting of a physical unit and a remote user interface communicationg over the Internet

-### Two Word documents regarding the project, see:
-- Ting å vite.docx
-- Rapport - datakommunikasjon.docx
+### This project has three folders for each node in the IoT-system.
+You will find the code for each node in their respective folder (ESP32, Nettside and Server) along with a unique README.txt, explaining set-up and how to get started.